 JAMA Psychiatry (formerly Archives of General Psychiatry) is an international peer-reviewed journal for clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
 The Archives of Neurology & Psychiatry began publication in 1919 and, in 1959, became 2 separate journals: Archives of Neurology and Archives of General Psychiatry.
 In 2013, their names changed to JAMA Neurology and JAMA Psychiatry, respectively.
 JAMA Psychiatry is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.

 Editorial Information.
 The journal's acceptance rate is 13% of the 1200 manuscripts received annually.
 The median time to first editorial decision is 2 days, and 39 days with review.
 The median time from submission to acceptance (with time for author revision) is 2 months and from acceptance to publication is 10 weeks.
 All major articles are published online first.
-The journal’s combined Impact Factor, reported in 2015, is 13.234 (14.48 for 1 year of the previously titled Archives of General Psychiatry and 12.008 for 1 year of the newly titled JAMA Psychiatry), ranking among the top 3 psychiatry journals.
+The journal’s Impact Factor is 14.4, ranking highest among the major psychiatry journals.
 For more information on the types of articles published and editorial policies, see the journal's Instructions for Authors.

 Mission Statement: JAMA Psychiatry strives to publish original, state-of-the-art studies and commentaries of general interest to clinicians, scholars, and research scientists in psychiatry, mental health, behavioral science, and allied fields.
 The journal seeks to inform and to educate its readers as well as to stimulate debate and further exploration into the nature, causes, treatment, and public health importance of mental illness.